This Day In Music: August 31

 August 31, 1911 ~ Ignacio Arsenio Travieso Scull, commonly known as bandleader, composer Arsenío Rodriguez, born in Matanzas, Cuba ~ Contributed to the development of son montuno, the basic template of modern-day salsa.
 Worked with the Orquesta Casino de la Playa, Septeto Boston, Antonio Arcana, Chano Pozo, Machito, Dizzy Gillespie, and Mario Bauzá ~ Scull passed away in 1970

-August 31, 1899 ~ Pianist Todd Rhodes, full name Todd Washington Rhodes, born in Hopkinsville, Kentucky, USA ~ Influential in early jazz and later R&B. Active from the 1920s through the late 1950s.
-Has worked with McKinney's Cotton Pickers, Benny Carter, Coleman Hawkins, Fats Waller, Rex Stewart, Doc Cheatham, Don Redman, Hank Ballard, Dave Bartholomew, Wynonie Harris, Connie Allen, Lavern Baker, and others.
-As a solo artist best remembered for songs such as Blues For The Red Boy, Pot Likker, Your Daddy's Doggin' Around, Your Mouth Got A Hole In It, and others ~ Rhodes passed away in 1965
+August 31, 1899 ~ Pianist Todd Rhodes, full name Todd Washington Rhodes, born in Hopkinsville, Kentucky, USA ~ Influential in early jazz and later R&B. Active from the 1920s through the late-1950s.
+Has worked with McKinney's Cotton Pickers, Benny Carter, Coleman Hawkins, Fats Waller, Rex Stewart, Doc Cheatham, Don Redman, Hank Ballard, Dave Bartholomew, Wynonie Harris, Connie Allen, and Lavern Baker.
+As a solo artist best remembered for songs such as Blues For The Red Boy, Pot Likker, Your Daddy's Doggin' Around, and Your Mouth Got A Hole In It ~ Rhodes passed away in 1965